 Mr. Wylie is party to an employment agreement with the Company, which has been amended from time to time.
 The employment agreement has an evergreen provision and automatically renews for successive one-year terms unless either party provides written notice of its intent to not renew at least 90 days prior to the renewal date (in which case the term will end on the first anniversary of the renewal date).
-Under Mr. Wylie's employment agreement, he is entitled to an annual base salary of no less than \$450,000 and is eligible to receive an annual incentive payment governed by the terms set forth in the First Western Financial, Inc. Incentive Plan for Senior Executive Officers at the discretion of the Compensation Committee.
-During 2021, Mr. Wylie's base salary was \$550,000.
-Mr. Wylie is also eligible to receive employee benefits, fringe benefits and perquisites in accordance with our established policies, and to participate in stockbased or other long-term incentive compensation programs at the discretion of the Compensation Committee.
-In addition, Mr. Wylie's employment agreement provides for certain severance benefits in the event of a qualifying termination of employment and certain payments in connection with a "change in control" of the Company.
-See "Potential Payments upon a Termination of Employment or a Change in Control."
+Under Mr. Wylie's employment agreement, he is entitled to an annual base salary of no less than \$450,000 and is eligible to receive an annual incentive payment governed by the terms set forth in the Cash Incentive Plan at the discretion of the Compensation Committee.
+During 2023, Mr. Wylie's base salary was \$575,000.
+Mr. Wylie is also eligible to receive employee benefits, fringe benefits and perquisites in accordance with our established policies, and to participate in stock-based or other long-term incentive compensation programs at the discretion of the Compensation Committee.